Trump says COVID vaccine not coming to NY without Governor’s authorization

 “This is nothing more than vindictive behavior by a lame-duck president trying to extract vengeance on those who oppose his politics.
 Once there is a fully-developed COVID-19 vaccine, we are confident that a Biden-Harris Administration will provide New York with the proper number of doses so that our state’s residents can achieve immunity.
 If dissemination of the vaccine takes place in the twilight of a Trump Administration and the president wants to play games with people’s lives, we will sue and we will win.”

-As part of his press conference, the president said that when the vaccine is available for distribution, it will be given to healthcare workers, the elderly, and the vulnerable first.
+As part of his press conference, the president said that when the vaccine is available for distribution, it will be given to frontline workers, the elderly, and high-risk Americans first.